BLACK INFANT MORTALITY AWARENESS WALK – BIMAW

 The Black Infant Mortality Awareness Walk (BIMAW) aims to bring awareness to the issue of Black infant mortality in our community.

-The Black Infant Mortality Awareness Walk (#BIMAW) started in Missouri to bring awareness to the issue of Black infant mortality in our community.
-Black infants are twice as likely to die prior to their first birthday than their White counterparts.
-Prematurity and low birth weight are the leading causes of infant death in the African- American community.
-The reasons for this tragic health inequity are varied and complex, but many deaths are preventable.
+The Black Infant Mortality Awareness Walk (#BIMAW) was driven by the urgent need to highlight the issue of Black infant mortality that plagues our community.
+In an unfortunate reality, Black infants are twice as prone to death before their first birthday compared to their White peers.
+The primary causes of infant deaths in the African-American community are prematurity and low birth weight.
+The reasons behind this severe health inequality are numerous and complex, yet several of these deaths are avoidable.

 BIMAW ORIGIN STORY